esturcke/hcc-613-blog/content/project/keynote.md

   - what can be done?
   - how it can be done?
-  - what was just do?
+  - what was just done?

 These are the weakest parts of my design based on the in-class evaluation.
 Originally, I was planning on using a black and white e-ink display on the